petergrace1618/buying-history/README.md

 [Peter Grace's Tape Buying History](https://petergrace.site/buying-history/)

-I still had to update my XML file manually, though, and the upkeep of entering new sales became tiresome, so I wrote a bash script to update it for me.
-Unfortunately, I don't have the script anymore.

 Ultimately however, my goal was to store it in a database and create a web form to update it.
 I started making one using Javascript but my knowledge of Javascript was limited to an Introduction to Computer Science class I took in 2005; I wasn't even aware of jQuery at the time.
 This was 2013.

-For years I kept buying tapes and updating bh.xml manually (utilizing my bash script, of course), until July of 2020 when I was given the opportunity to create a console application in C# using Entity Framework Code First.
+For years I kept buying tapes and updating my XML file manually (utilizing a bash script, of course), until July of 2020 when I had the opportunity to create a console application in C# using Entity Framework Code First.
 It should come as no surprise that my first thought was to bring my years-long goal to fruition.
 And so I did.

 ## Stage Three